 Both courses are non-prerequisite and mandatory.
 They include fieldtrips to various archaeological and cultural sites, including an overnight trip to Rome.
 Fieldtrips are designed to enhance student understanding of the territory’s history, while also providing the opportunity to study and visit neighboring archaeological sites and major museum collections.

-Click on the project website: http://www.umbra.org/academics/archaeology-summer/
+Click on the host website: http://www.umbra.org/academics/archaeology-summer/

 The Archaeological Workshop

 The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains; the 2015 survey located a Roman building complex (probably a villa) and a possible Roman road; the 2016 excavations revealed a drainage system for the building.
 The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.

 Umbra Institute’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design, to methods of data collection in the field, to the cataloging and display of archaeological remains.

 Working with professional archaeologists, our students will have the opportunity to actively participate in each of these activities and learn the necessary skills: from preliminary survey of the territory in order to locate and characterize archaeological sites, to the processing and analysis of the data collected during the campaign.
 Investigating the archaeological heritage of this landscape, our project provides an instructive example of how different civilizations built upon one another in the same geographic area.